Introduction to the Benjamin Graham Fair Value Formula

 Who Was Benjamin Graham?

 Benjamin Graham was a famous economist and investor.
 He was born in Britain and later became an American.
 People call him the “father of value investing.”
-He wrote two important books about investing, called Security Analysis and The Intelligent Investor.
+He wrote two important books about investing including Security Analysis and The Intelligent Investor.
 Benjamin Graham was also Warren Buffett’s mentor at Columbia University.
 He was born in 1894 and died in 1976.

-In this post, we will use the AAA corporate bond rate in our examples and calculations.
+To start, Benjamin Graham used the AAA corporate bond rate.
 I’ve found that some people use the AAA corporate bond rate, while others use the AA corporate bond rate.
 For our examples, we’ll stick with the AAA corporate bond rate.
-This is important when using the Benjamin Graham fair value formula to make sure our calculations are correct.

 Where…